LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## ADD instruction – Add to accumulator
+## ADD instruction – ADD to accumulator
 Binary form:  0001 nnnn \
 Operation:    A ← A + [n] \
 Example: ADD 8h